Fannyhenriques/project-happy-thoughts-api/README.md

 - POST "/thoughts": Creates a new thought.
 You need to provide the message property in the request body.
 The hearts field is automatically set to 0 and cannot be manually set.
 - PATCH "/thoughts/:id/like": Increments the hearts count by 1 for a specific thought.
 The thought is identified using its id in the URL path.
 The mongoDB $inc operator is used to increment the hearts value.

-Error Handling
 Error handling is implemented using a try-catch block.
-If any error occurs during the fetching, posting, or patching of a thought, the system will respond with an appropriate error message:
+If any error occurs during the fetching, posting, or patching of a thought, the system will respond with a 400 error message.

-- 404: If a thought is not found when trying to patch it.
-- 400: If there's an error during the creation of a thought or when updating the hearts count.
+- 404 errors: Initially, I used a 404 error in the PATCH method to handle cases where a thought wasn't found when attempting to increment its likes.
+However, since it's not possible to "like" a thought that doesn't exist, I removed this check from the PATCH route.

 Connecting to the frontend: